thinkinglabs/thinkinglabs.github.io/_drafts/why-do-teams-think-trunk-based-development-does-not-work.md

 >
 > -- [Ray Myers](https://www.linkedin.com/in/cadrlife/)

-We have seen the strongest feature-branching advocates entering a trunk-based development team freaking out to eventually become the passionate trunk-based development champions.
+We have seen the strongest feature-branching advocates entering a trunk-based development team, freaking out to eventually become the passionate trunk-based development champions.

 ## Acknowledgement